During the first week of finals in early December, I received a student

 On our last evening in Miami Beach, we watched the sunset

-from South Pointe Park and shared a
+South Pointe Park and shared a

-sushi dinner at Hiro's Sushi Express on
+Hiro's Sushi Express on

 Washington Ave. with our gracious